DimStarGB/TCE_25Engine/docs/structure.md

 # Structure

-This repository mirrors a Wolfenstein: Enemy Territory–style layout.
+This repository mirrors a Wolfenstein: Enemy Territory–style layout, using **TC:Legacy** as the upstream engine base (via submodule).

 - `src/` — engine and modules
   - `client/` — client front-end and input